 Travel Under Quarantine: Tour St Petersburg from Home

-With the outbreak of the Covid-19 Corona virus, governments are encouraging people to self-quarantine and practice social distancing.
+With the outbreak of COVID-19, governments are encouraging people to self-quarantine and practice social distancing.
 Cruise lines have cancelled cruises, governments have shut down borders, and air travel has been restricted.
 Cruises and flights to St. Petersburg have been cancelled for at least a month, affecting early Summer travel plans.

 The museum’s official website hosts a series of panoramic views of nearly every one of the Hermitage’s many rooms.
 Within each room, you can click on the exhibits featured there to find out more about them.